TesterNick/hamster_kombat_bot/README.md

 ## Dependencies

-Order to work the bot requires:
+In order to work the bot requires:
 - an installed and configured Appium
 - configured and connected mobile device with installed Telegram
 - User should be registered in Hamster Kombat bot.
 If you only want to start,